Jonjo Shelvey: Personal life

-Shelvey was born in Romford, Greater London and grew up in a council flat in Harold Hill.
+Shelvey was born in Romford, Greater London, and grew up in a council flat in Harold Hill.
 Due to crime in the neighbourhood, he bought his sister a home in Brentwood when she became pregnant.
 His older brother George was, according to Shelvey, a better footballer, but his career was ruined by drinking and partying.
 Shelvey is of partial Scottish and Irish Traveller heritage.

 Shelvey fell down a staircase as a baby, one of several childhood traumas which he believes could have caused his alopecia.
 He was prescribed a cream and told to sleep in a woolly hat for a month in order to combat it, but abandoned treatment because of the discomfort it caused, and said of his baldness, "If you don't like it, don't talk to me".
 Shelvey has supported youngsters who share his condition.

 In June 2015, Shelvey married Daisy Evans, formerly of the pop group S Club 8.
 Comedian Jimmy Carr performed at the marriage.
-The couple have a daughter, born the previous year.
+The couple have two daughters and a son.